edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 ~~~
 {: .output}

 Next, let's look at the structure of our waves data.
-In pandas, we can check
+In Pandas, we can check
 the type of one column in a DataFrame using the syntax
 `dataFrameName[column_name].dtype`:

 ~~~
-waves_df['Country'].dtype
+waves_df['Name'].dtype
 ~~~
 {: .language-python}